xuro-langchain/langgraph-101-js/multi-agent/README.md

 At the end, we'll have created a customer assistant that serves a digital music store!

+Each module below can be run with the command npx tsx multi-agent/<module-name>.ts

 ## Module 1: Music ReAct Agent

 This module is the ```multi-agent/music-subagent.ts``` file.
 It covers how to manually create a ReAct agent, including setting up tools, prompts and nodes.
 Our Music ReAct agent will handle all customer queries related to songs.
 The architecture diagram looks like